roberto-a-uribe/MS-Azure-Tenant-Demo/Azure-Container-Creation/README.md

-### ⚙️ In this exercise I create a dedicated container for file upload storage like photos for employees from the desktop.
+### ⚙️ In this exercise I create a dedicated Azure container for file upload storage like photos for employees from the desktop.

-#### Container named - Employee-Photos
+#### Container name - Employee-Photos

 ![Azure-Container-Creation](Azure-Container-create1.png)